The term "bladder cancer" refers to tumors that arise in the lower urinary collecting system.

-Less common are the squamous cell carcinomas that form in thin, flat cells and adenocarcinomas, which arise in glandular cells.
+Less common are the squamous cell carcinomas that form in thin, flat cells and the rare adenocarcinomas, that arise in glandular cells.
 Both of these types typically result from long-term infections or irritation.

 According to the American Cancer Society (ACS), more than 60,000 people in the United States are diagnosed with kidney cancer annually.

 Most of these tumors are known as clear cell carcinomas, which over-produce proteins associated with the formation of blood vessels.
 It is now known that a mutation in the Von Hippel Lindau (VHL) gene is responsible for most of these cancers.